BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Events.md

 Running the `townTour` event will teleport you to a new location every five seconds until we get to our final destination, the blacksmith.
 The folder event is done after the `tpBlacksmith` event was run.

+!!! danger
+    Make sure you are in creative mode when testing this event.
+Otherwise, you might die from fall- or suffocation damage.
+    Running `/gamemode creative` will change your game mode to creative.

 Now we will add the folder event to Jack's conversation.
 ``` YAML title="jack.yml" hl_lines="11-18 23-29" linenums="1"
 conversations: